Not a Member?

 Due to the shortened life span associated with MPS VI, clinical studies did not include patients older than 29 years of age.
 It is not known if geriatric patients will respond differently to galsulfase compared to younger patients.

-Galsulfase is classified as FDA pregnancy risk category B. Well-controlled studies in pregnant women are lacking; however, animal data in two species suggests low risk.
+There are no available data on galsulfase use during pregnancy to inform a drug-associated risk of pregnancy-related outcomes.
+Well-controlled studies in pregnant women are lacking; however, animal reproduction studies in rats and rabbits found no effects on embryo-fetal development when galsulfase was given during the period of organogenesis.
 It is unknown whether galsulfase crosses the human placenta, its molecular weight (about 56,000) and brief half-life suggests minimal if any exposure to the embryo or fetus.
-Because Maroteaux–Lamy syndrome is a debilitating chronic disease, galsulfase should not be withheld because of pregnancy.
-A Clinical Surveillance Program has been established and is available for pregnant women who receive the drug.
-Participation is voluntary and involves long term follow up.
-Information regarding the program may be obtained by visiting the manufacturer's web site or by calling in the US using the toll free number (800-983-4587).
+Because Maroteaux-Lamy syndrome is a debilitating chronic disease, galsulfase should not be withheld because of pregnancy.
+There is a pregnancy exposure registry that monitors outcomes in pregnant patients exposed to galsulfase; information about the registry can be obtained at clinicaltrials.gov/ct/show/NCT00214773?order=2.

 It is unknown whether galsulfase is excreted in breast milk, however its molecular weight (about 56,000) and brief half-life suggests minimal if any exposure to the nursing infant.
 In addition, as a glycoprotein, any drug excreted in the milk would most likely be digested in the infant's GI tract.
 The manufacturer recommends that galsulfase should be used with caution in women who are breast-feeding.
 A Clinical Surveillance Program is available for lactating women who receive galsulfase.
 Participation is voluntary and involves long term follow up.
 Information regarding the program may be obtained by visiting the manufacturer's web site or by calling the US toll free number (800-983-4587).
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally administered drug, healthcare providers are encouraged to report the adverse effect to the FDA.